Skip navigation

 • Schedule regular checkups with your dentist.
 Many dentists recommend having the teeth professionally cleaned every 6 months for optimal oral health.
 Seeing the dentist every 3 to 4 months may be needed if your gums become unhealthy.

-Regular teeth cleaning by a dentist removes plaque that may develop, even with careful brushing and flossing.
+Regular teeth cleaning by a dentist or dental hygienist removes plaque that may develop, even with careful brushing and flossing.
 This is very important for getting at areas that are hard to reach on your own.
 Professional cleaning includes scaling and polishing.
 This procedure uses instruments to loosen and remove deposits from the teeth.
 Routine exams may include dental x-rays.
 Your dentist can catch problems early, so they do not become more serious and expensive to fix.

 • What kind of toothbrush you should use, and how to brush your teeth well.
 Ask if an electric toothbrush is right for you.
 Electric toothbrushes have been shown to clean teeth better than manual toothbrushes.
 They often also have a timer to let you know when you have reached the 2 minute mark.